vele616/monorepo/packages/jobboard/website/content/jobs/senior-devops-engineer-m-f-d-demodesk-sVLUX.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/demodesk"
 companyWebsite: "http://www.demodesk.com/"
-summary: "To apply as a senior devops engineer at Demodesk, you preferably need to have some knowledge of: experience in: #rubylang, #rails, #golang."
+summary: "To apply as a senior devops engineer at Demodesk, you preferably need to have some knowledge of: #rubylang, #rails, #golang."
 summaryBackup: "Excited about #rubylang, #rails, #golang?
 Check out this job post!"
 featured: 20
 ---